-Nowadays with the advent of smart phones, watches could be seen as more of a fashion item than a practical choice.
-A person will want to feel good wearing their chosen timepiece, and make a choice to project a certain image to the world.
-An Omega tells a different story to an oversized hip hop watch…
+Nowadays with the advent of smartphones, watches could be seen as more of a fashion item than a practical choice.
+A person will want to feel good wearing their chosen timepiece and make a choice to project a particular image to the world.
+An Omega tells a different story to an oversized hip hop watch.

-For those that are very practical and/or on a lower budget, a multi function watch such as a Casio G-Shock is a good choice.
+For those that are very practical or on a lower budget, a multi-function watch such as a Casio G-Shock is a good choice.
 You can find ones with illumination, compasses, temperature and air pressure monitors.

 Flame resistant clothing

 You’ll be provided with overalls, hard hat and so on by your company.
 Many will wear comfortable undergarments and clothes, knowing that they’re protected outside.